Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: Classification involving multiple classes

-Instead of one-vs-one, one can also use the one-vs-rest method, where each time we consider a binary classification problem between one class and a combined class having observations from the rest of the classes.
+Instead of one-vs-one, one can also use the one-vs-rest (OvR) method, where each time we consider a binary classification problem between one class and a combined class having observations from the rest of the classes.
 After $J$ binary classifications, majority voting is used to arrive at a final decision.
-Here also, we may have ties in some cases, and the method based on the maximum $p$-value type evidence can be used to resolve these issues.
-Another option is to consider a classification problem among the classes having the maximum number of votes and repeat the procedure until we get a winner.
-It can be shown that as the sample size increases, the probability of getting a unique winner by this method will converge to $1$ and the resulting classifier will have large sample consistency as well.
+Here also, we may have ties in some cases, and the method based on the maximum $p$-value type evidence can be used to resolve these ties.
+Another option is to consider a classification problem among the tied classes and repeat the procedure until we get a winner.
+It can be shown that as the sample size increases, the probability of getting a unique winner by this method converges to $1$ and the resulting classifier is consistent.
 This result is stated in Theorem~\ref{thm:consistency_multiclass}.
 However, in practice, it may be possible to have some rare cases, where the ties cannot be resolved in this way.
 The method based on maximum $p$-value type evidence can be used in such rare cases.
 In our numerical studies, both of these methods led to almost similar results in all data sets.
 So, here we report the results for the second method (referred to as the OvR$+$ method) only.

 \begin{theorem} Suppose that the $J$ competing classes have continuous probability density functions $f_1,\ldots,f_J$, respectively.
 Assume that for each $i=1,\ldots,J$, $n_i/n \to \pi_i \in (0,1)$ as $n \to \infty$ ($\sum_{i=1}^{J} \pi_i=1$).
 Also assume that for each binary classification (both in one-vs-one and one-vs-rest methods), $k_{\max}$, the maximum number of neighbors from the minority class diverges to infinity in such a way that $k_{\max}/n \rightarrow 0$ as $n \to \infty$.
 Then the proposed methods OvO$+$ and OvR$+$ classify an observation ${\bf x}$ to the class $i_0=\arg\max_{1 \le i\le J} f_i({\bf x})$ with probability tending to $1$ as $n$ tends to infinity. \end{theorem}